OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 ### Agile principles comparison

-In general, the principles of continuous delivery are well aligned to [The Agile Manifesto](https://agilemanifesto.org/principles.html).
+In general, continuous delivery principles are consistent with [The Agile Manifesto](https://agilemanifesto.org/principles.html).

 ![Mapping agile and continuous delivery principles](agile-continuous-delivery.jpg)

-For example, working in small batches widely understood to help achieve several of the Agile principles:
+For example, working in small batches is widely understood to help achieve several of the Agile principles:

 - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 - Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.